delzio/de-bootcamp-project/README.md

     touch <path_to_this_project>/.google/credentials/gcp.json
     ```

-16. Edit the .env_example file and replace the GCP env var values with the info from your GCP project and save as ".env"
+16. Move to the airflow folder and edit the .env_example file and replace the GCP env var values with the info from your GCP project and save as ".env" (make sure there are no added spaces in the variable names)

 17. Configure airflow user id in .env file by running the following command:
     ```bash